2000-2004: No WSD theme

 2019: Vision First

 The Theme for this year

-The theme for World Sight Day 2020 is Hope In Sight.
+The theme for World Sight Day 2021 is Love Your Eyes.

 Aim of this event: